orb-lang/orb/doc/md/orb/metas/anchor.md

   Returns a string containing the URI resolved from the ref, using `skein.manifest`\.

+This is a huge mess, not helped by the fact that Refs themselves are practically folklore in how I've written them relative to what this rat's nest is doing\.

 ```lua
 local ext_refs = { md = "markdown_dir",
                    html = "weave_dir" }